Health as a Human Right

 Beyond these efforts, we also have the ability—and, we believe, the responsibility—to support the right to health and to effect positive change.
 We do this by promoting timely product registration and helping to improve access to new medicines and vaccines, and through partnerships and public policy advocacy that seek to strengthen health care capacity and address deep-rooted and multifaceted barriers to access in ways that are aligned with our business mission and core capabilities.

 Others have roles and responsibilities, too.
 Industrialized countries—where most research in life sciences takes place—must continue to foster innovation by funding basic research and supporting related institutions, and by recognizing the value of innovative medicines and vaccines.

-Developing countries also must continue to make health care a budget priority, remove taxes and import duties on medicines that unnecessarily raise the price of medications, and limit product diversion to richer countries by price arbitragers.
-Emerging or middle-income countries should do the same, and should also recognize that they can and should pay more than the poorest countries for medicines, rather than take actions that remove incentives for innovation.
+Developing countries also must continue to make health care a budget priority, remove taxes and import duties on medicines that unnecessarily raise the price of medications, and stop product diversion to richer countries by price arbitragers.
+Emerging or middle-income countries should do the same, and should also recognize that they can and should pay more than the poorest countries for medicines, rather than taking actions that remove incentives for innovation.